JujuAdams/Chatterbox/docs/3.0/concept-actions-functions.md

 In this example, both `<<HideTheMoon>>` and `<<FlickerStars>>` are custom actions.

 There are three ways that custom actions can be used in Chatterbox; to swap between the different implementations set [`CHATTERBOX_ACTION_MODE`](reference-configuration?id=chatterbox_action_mode) to one of the following (the default is option `1`):
-- `0` Pass YarnScript actions as a raw string to a function, defined by `CHATTERBOX_ACTION_FUNCTION`
+- `0` Pass ChatterScript actions as a raw string to a function, defined by `CHATTERBOX_ACTION_FUNCTION`
 - `1` Treat actions as expressions
 - `2` Treat actions as they were in version 1 (Python-esque function calls)